How to clean smoke damage, ash, and soot from your home

 Before beginning a clean-up project, you need to consider your health and safety.
 In other words, be prepared with the proper personal protective equipment.

 Without it, cleaning up ash and soot from a wildfire event can be hazardous.
 Ash contains both large and small particles of dust, dirt, and soot.
-It is extremely irritating topically to the skin and when inhaled, according to the Environmental Protection Agency (EPA).
-When you’re cleaning up, ash particles can easily be swept up into the air, making it easy to accidentally inhale them.
+It is extremely irritating when it touches skin and to the lungs when inhaled, according to the Environmental Protection Agency (EPA).
+When you’re cleaning up, ash particles can easily be swept up into the air, making them easy to accidentally inhale.

 When it comes to protective gear, you should wear work gloves and heavy-soled shoes, as recommended by The American Red Cross.
 The EPA suggests protective goggles or glasses, along with an N95 respirator mask marked with “NIOSH” and either “n95” or “P100,” at a minimum.
 This means the mask has been tested and approved by the National Institute for Occupational Safety and Health.
 It will protect you from inhaling smoke, ash, or toxic substances that could be mixed in with the debris.